 Example of high Relationship Management

 “John is an artist when it comes to people.
-Everyone he interacts with feels valued and know that they matter.
+Everyone he interacts with feels valued and knows that they matter.
 Even when John is not happy with an outcome, he communicates it in a way where you know how you missed the mark, but he’s not angry.
 I think I feel worse about it because I let my leader down, and I hate letting John down.
 He owns mistakes and is complementary to me.”

 Tips to increase your Relationship Management